minetest-tools/mtmediasrv/readme.md

 Copy and edit the `mtmediasrv.yaml` file and point it at the proper webroot, socket path, and mediapath entries.
 Place it in /etc/ or ~/.config/.

+Once everything is in place, do `systemctl start mtmediasrv` and check the output of `journalctl -u mtmediasrv` for errors and log output.

 ### logging